-The adventures of eagles, peregrine falcons, herons and other waterbirds are documented on the blog, including the family of eagles who live on the Broadmoor Golf Course and fly around the areas of the Arboretum, Montlake and the 520 bridge.
+The adventures of eagles, peregrine falcons, herons and other waterbirds are documented on the Union Bay Watch blog, including the family of eagles who live on the Broadmoor Golf Course and fly around the areas of the Arboretum, Montlake and the 520 bridge.
 Commenters may post sightings of where they have seen the eagles during the day, including eaglets Eleanor and Eva who most recently learned to fly.

 John James Audubon (1785 to 1851) was a French-American scientific specialist in the study of birds.
 He was also a painter and is best known for The Birds of America book with portraits of every bird then known in the USA.
 Audubon himself was not the founder of the Audubon Society, but years later groups of people concerned about nature and conservation of birds named their organization for him.
-The main office of Seattle Audubon is in Wedgwood and is a great resource for information about birds, animals and plants.
+The main office of the Seattle Audubon Society and its Nature Shop is in Wedgwood at 8050 35th Ave NE and is a great resource for information about birds, animals and plants.

-This 2012 edition updates author Gene Hunn’s original book printed in 1982.
-The new edition documents 377 species of birds all the way over to the Cascade Crest of King County.
+This 2012 edition updates author Gene Hunn’s original book printed in 1982, and documents 377 species of birds all the way over to the Cascade Crest of King County.
 Extensive maps show well-known birding sites and recently-discovered “hot spots.”
-Mr. Hunn describes how recovered landscapes such as the former Sand Point Naval Air Station and the Montlake Fill have become valuable bird habitats.
+Mr. Hunn describes how recovered landscapes such as the former Naval Air Station on the shore of Lake Washington at Sand Point, and the Montlake Fill on Union Bay have become valuable bird habitats.